 - Timeline for the development and completion of the SoTL project.

-- Brief letter of support from the department chair.
+- A brief letter of support from the department chair.
 For faculty with a temporary appointment, this letter must address expectations for renewal of appointment with Georgia Southern University.
 (1 page)

-Applicants must submit their application online.
-Proposal narratives that exceed 8 pages, identify the applicant or collaborators by name or department, or do not meet formatting requirements will not be accepted.
+Applicants must submit their applications online.
+Proposal narratives that exceed 8 pages or do not meet formatting requirements will not be accepted.

-The award committee is composed of faculty members of the SoTL Leadership Team and CT2 staff.
+The award committee is composed of faculty members of the SoTL Leadership Team and Faculty Center staff.
 The committee will look for persuasive evidence that the applicant:

 - Proposes an innovative and relevant SoTL research question anchored in the research literature

 - Proposes a well-designed, methodologically sound course of study

 - Clearly explains the expected impact of the SoTL project (in particular its concrete impact at Georgia Southern, but wider applications should also be noted)

 - Is likely able to complete the project within the proposed timeline.

 Once committee members have reviewed all portfolios, the mentors will be determined based on the committee’s feedback.